 In the summer of 1877, Seligmann took his family to Saratoga, NY a very fashionable resort, to stay at the Grand Union Hotel where they had stayed before.
 But this time he and his family were turned away because they were “Hebrews”.
 As we shall see, it could be said that this act of anti-Semitism was what caused Fleischmann’s founding.

 The Seligmann affair became a major scandal widely reported, including in the NY Times.
-1. There was even a song written about it:
+1. There was even a song written about it which can be seen in the illustration above.
+It had a mighty chorus:

 “The Hebrews they need not apply; the reason we do not know why; But still they do say, it’s a free country; where the Hebrews they need not apply!“